wildltr/ptranking/docs/index.md

-# Learning to Rank in PyTorch
+# Learning-to-Rank in PyTorch

 ## Introduction

-This open-source project, referred to as **PTRanking** (Learning to Rank in PyTorch) aims to provide scalable and extendable implementations of typical learning-to-rank methods based on PyTorch.
+This open-source project, referred to as **PTRanking** (Learning-to-Rank in PyTorch) aims to provide scalable and extendable implementations of typical learning-to-rank methods based on PyTorch.
 On one hand, this project enables a uniform comparison over several benchmark datasets, leading to an in-depth understanding of previous learning-to-rank methods.
 On the other hand, this project makes it easy to develop and incorporate newly proposed models, so as to expand the territory of techniques on learning-to-rank.

 **Key Features**:

-- A number of representative learning-to-rank models, including not only the traditional optimization framework via empirical risk minimization but also the adversarial optimization framework
+- A number of representative learning-to-rank models for addressing **Ad-hoc Ranking** and **Search Result Diversification**, including not only the traditional optimization framework via empirical risk minimization but also the adversarial optimization framework
 - Supports widely used benchmark datasets.
 Meanwhile, random masking of the ground-truth labels with a specified ratio is also supported
-- Supports different metrics, such as Precision, MAP, nDCG and nERR
+- Supports different metrics, such as Precision, MAP, nDCG, nERR, alpha-nDCG and ERR-IA.
 - Highly configurable functionalities for fine-tuning hyper-parameters, e.g., grid-search over hyper-parameters of a specific model
 - Provides easy-to-use APIs for developing a new learning-to-rank model